 Prince Nicholas Romanovich Romanov

-Prince Nicholas Romanovich, the oldest living descendant of the Russian Imperial Family died on the 14th of September at his family home in Tuscany, his younger brother Prince Dimitri Romanovich reported to Itar-Tass.
+Prince Nicholas Romanovich, a descendant of the Russian Imperial Family died on the 14th of September at his family home in Tuscany, his younger brother Prince Dimitri Romanovich reported to Itar-Tass.
 “This is a huge loss for us,” he said, noting that the place and time of the burial had not yet been decided.

 Prince Nicholas Romanovich’s father, H.H.
 Prince Roman Petrovich of Russia was a second cousin and godson of the last Tsar, and his mother Countess Prascovia Dimitrievna Cheremeteff, was a daughter of Count Dimitri Cheremeteff, a childhood friend and adjutant to Emperor Nicholas II.
 Prince Nikolai Romanovich was born in Antibes, France, on September 26, 1922.
 Prince Nicholas Romanovich was a direct male descendant of HM Emperor Nicholas I Pavlovich.